rnajena/RNAswarm/readme.md

             --comparisons <COMPARISONS_CSV_FILE> \
             --output <OUTDIR> \
 ```
-obs: alternatively one can use the `conda` profile instead of `apptainer`.

 ## Cite us
 If you use RNAswarm for your analysis, please cite our github repository.